Activating AWS environments in reduced permissions mode

 When you activate an AWS environment for CDW, if you do not have the standard required IAM permissions, the following message displays in the environment tile of the CDW UI, which provides a link to the AWS Console:

 Click the link and perform the following listed steps to navigate to the AWS Console and create the CloudFormation stack.

 - Because you need to use the AWS Console to manually create your CloudFormation stack for CDW environment activation, in another browser tab, log into your AWS account before you begin.
 Make sure that the IAM entity logged in has all the permissions listed in "Standard required IAM permissions," which is linked to at the bottom of this page.

-kubectlCLI available on your system to apply the kubeconfig that CDW provides in Step 10 below.
+kubectlCLI configured and available on your system to apply the kubeconfig that CDW provides in Step 10 below.